jlesage/docker-makemkv/README.md

 ## Quick Start

-**NOTE**:
+> [!IMPORTANT]
-    The Docker command provided in this quick start is given as an example and parameters should be adjusted to your need.
+> The Docker command provided in this quick start is given as an example and
+> parameters should be adjusted to your need.

 Launch the MakeMKV docker container with the following command:
 ```shell